Internet & Computers

-Internet access is a privilege, not a right, and inappropriate use may result in cancellation of those privileges.
-The library’s supervisory staff will deem what is inappropriate use based on item 1 above and may temporarily suspend a user’s Internet privileges.
-The Executive Director of the Goshen Public Library may take further action to deny, revoke, or suspend a user’s Internet privileges as warranted.
+Unacceptable use may result in loss of Internet access.
+The library’s supervisory staff will deem what is unacceptable use based on the items above and may temporarily suspend a user’s Internet access.
+The Director of the Goshen Public Library may take further action to deny, revoke, or suspend a user’s Internet access as warranted.

-The Goshen Public Library provides access to the Internet / World Wide Web (WWW).
-However, the library reserves the right to filter or limit access to and/or availability of Internet / WWW resources including, but not limited to: newsgroups, listservs, chat rooms, FTP, and Telnet.
-The library does not offer dial-up accounts, e-mail accounts, provide web space, or other related Internet services.
+3. Internet Resources — The Goshen Public Library provides access to the Internet / World Wide Web (WWW).
+However, the library reserves the right to filter or limit access to and/or availability of Internet / WWW resources.
+The library does not offer Internet accounts, e-mail accounts, provide web space, or other related Internet services.

-Users are responsible for their Internet use including the information they access and display.
-Parents of minor children must assume responsibility for their children’s use of or exposure to the Internet through the library.
+5. Waiver – Users are responsible for their Internet use including the information they access and display.
+While the library does employ measures designed to restrict access to materials harmful to children under the age of 17, parents of minor children must assume ultimate responsibility for their children’s use of or exposure to the Internet through the library.
 Users release the Library and its agents from any liability arising directly or indirectly from their use of the Internet.